 - With a rolling pin, gently roll out the dough until it is about ½-3/4" inches tall.

-- With a round biscuit or cookie cutter, cut straight down into the dough and lift up.
+- Using a round biscuit or cookie cutter, cut straight down into the dough and lift up.
 Repeat until all the dough has been used.

-- Place the cut biscuits into a greased cast iron skillet (the biscuits can be close together and touch).
+- Rub either bacon grease or butter on a cast iron skillet using a paper towel.
+Place the cut biscuits into a greased cast iron skillet (the biscuits can be close together and touch).

 - With the remaining dough, gently bring it together and pat it out into a disk again.
 Cut out more biscuits and place them in the skillet.
 Repeat this process until all the dough has been used - being careful not to overwork the dough during this process.

-- Remove from the oven and enjoy immediately hot and fresh with butter, honey, your favorite jams, or honey butter.
+- Remove from the oven and enjoy immediately hot and fresh with butter, honey, your favorite jams.

 Helpful Tips for Biscuit Making

-It can be easy to mess up homemade biscuits.
+It can be easy to mess up this easy biscuit recipe.
 Here are a couple of tips that will help you in your baking process.

 - ONE - do not overwork!
 This is the most important tip!
 To keep homemade buttermilk biscuits tender and soft you CANNOT overwork.
 The dough will turn tough and your biscuits will be flat and hard if you do overwork the dough.
 Mix the buttermilk in the dough until just combined.
 Use to hands to bring the dough together on the countertop.
 Gently roll out with a rolling pin.
 And when using the last little bit of dough, gently bring it together with your hands and flatten it out and work as little as you can.
 This is so so important in getting the soft and tender result we all love in a biscuit!